Categories

 The ITIL framework continues to support organisations and individuals to gain optimal value from IT and digital services.
 It equips a service provider with a clear capability model, aligning them to the business strategy and customer needs.

-The main benefits of the method are:
+The main benefits of the framework are:

 The ITIL framework consists of key components like the ITIL Service Value System (SVS) and the four dimensions model.